mochajs/mocha/.github/ISSUE_TEMPLATE.md

 ### Prerequisites
 <!--
-Place an `x` between the square brackets on the lines below for every satisified prerequisite.
+Place an `x` between the square brackets on the lines below for every satisfied prerequisite.
 -->
 * [ ] Checked that your issue isn't already filed by cross referencing [issues with the `common mistake` label](https://github.com/mochajs/mocha/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Acommon-mistake%20)
 * [ ] Checked next-gen ES issues and syntax problems by using the same environment and/or transpiler configuration without Mocha to ensure it isn't just a feature that actually isn't supported in the environment in question or a bug in your code.